-Babies do a lot of things that seem like a complete mystery to adults but are actually very intentional.
-For instance, you might be wondering why a baby shakes its head back and forth while sitting up or during tummy time.
+Newborn babies do a lot of things that seem like a complete mystery to adults but are actually very intentional.
+From making strange grunting sounds, to being very upset by just a little bit of gas, they really keep new parents on their toes.
+If your baby has a tendency to shake their head back and forth while sitting up or during tummy time, you may be curious why they’re doing that.
+Truly, what does it all mean?
 The reason is more relatable than you probably realize.

 At first glance, it may seem like your baby has already mastered the art of defiantly telling you “no.” Don't worry, you still have a little bit of time before that starts happening because this behavior isn't about communicating, it's about moving and having fun.
-“We usually see head shaking side to side when a baby is seeking movement sensation,” Duke University Health's pediatric occupational therapist Lilie I Bonzani, OTR/L, and occupational therapist Mary Hart Macleod, OTR/L, tell Romper.
-They say that this type of behavior “may be seen when the baby is tired or irritable or in need of stimulation” of some kind.
+“We usually see head shaking side to side when a baby is seeking movement sensation,” Duke University Health's pediatric occupational therapist Lilie Bonzani and occupational therapist Mary Hart Macleod, tell Romper.
+They say that this head shaking behavior “may be seen when the baby is tired or irritable or in need of stimulation” of some kind.

 Another reason they may be shaking their head?
 For fun.
-“This sort of imitative or stimulative head shaking is normal, and often you’ll see your infant smiling or laughing to indicate they’re enjoying it,” pediatrician David L. Hill, MD, FAAP, explains in an email to Romper.
+“This sort of imitative or stimulative head shaking is normal, and often you’ll see your infant smiling or laughing to indicate they’re enjoying it,” pediatrician David L. Hill, explains.
 This back-and-forth with you is a lot of fun for your baby, because it's also a new way of communicating and interacting with you.
-“You’ve been in constant communication since birth,” says Dr. Hill, “but this is one of the most obvious signs that yes, you’re playing together.”
+“You’ve been in constant communication since birth,” says Hill, “but this is one of the most obvious signs that yes, you’re playing together.”

-Bonzani and Macleod explain that once babies start crawling, they are able to expel energy that way, so it's less likely their head shaking is about moving.
-However, babies start to crawl around nine-months-old, which is about the time Dr. Hill says imitation play starts to ramp up.
+Once babies start crawling, they are able to expel energy that way, so it's less likely their head shaking is about moving explains Bonzani.
+However, babies start to crawl around 9 months of age, which is about the time Hill says imitation play starts to ramp up.
 So, your baby will continue to shake its head, but the purpose behind it will change.